tmarble/mmp/DESIGN.md

 super useful in it's own right -- but does not provide the strong type support of Spec.

+## Update 3

+It is important to note that the `mmp.py` IR grammar in `ir.ebnf` currently does NOT handle the following legal TOML constructs (as they are not used in INI files):
+* Inline tables
+* Array tables
+* Parsing the full range of literal UNICODE characters

 ## References

 [1] Python type annotation